Gmagon/src.gmagon.com/source/guide/gmagoncssmaker/tutorial/filter.md

 {% endraw %}

-Hope this article will solve your problems and make your life more convenient than ever.
+Hopefully the above has given you an insight into the wonderful world of CSS filter.
 We'd like to receive and answer any question from you, if you are willing to communicate with us, you can join in <a href="https://gitter.im/Gmagon/support" target="_blank"> <strong>Support Center</strong> </a> to enter our community.

+In the next page, we will start to explore [CSS-Multilayers](./multi-layer.html).